maxkom125/colony/TASKS.md

 - Description: Investigate and fix bug where `MiningShip` might get stuck or assigned incorrectly when returning to base and receiving new orders immediately.
 - Priority: High
 - Dependencies: 10, 18

+## Task ID: 25
+- Status: DONE
+- Description: Create `ResearchSystem` class.
+This class will manage available research items, their costs, current research levels, and methods to apply their effects.
+- Priority: High
+- Dependencies: None

+## Task ID: 26
+- Status: DONE
+- Description: Define specific researchable upgrades (ship speed, cargo size, mining speed, scan speed, scan radius), their incremental effects per level, and their costs (in Tritanium, Credits, Plasma).
+Store these definitions within or accessible by the `ResearchSystem`.
+- Priority: High
+- Dependencies: 25

+## Task ID: 27
+- Status: DONE
+- Description: Integrate `ResearchSystem` with `HUDManager` to display available research options, their current levels, costs for the next level, and a button to purchase/research them in the "Research" tab.
+- Priority: Medium
+- Dependencies: 25, 26

+## Task ID: 28
+- Status: DONE
+- Description: Implement the logic to purchase research.
+This includes: checking if the player has enough resources, deducting resources from the central planet's storage, and updating the research level in the `ResearchSystem`.
+- Priority: Medium
+- Dependencies: 25, 26, 11

+## Task ID: 29
+- Status: Done
+- Description: Implement the application of research effects.
+Modify relevant ship classes (e.g., `Spaceship`, `MiningShip`, `ScannerShip`) or their admirals to query the `ResearchSystem` for current bonus levels and apply them to their stats (e.g., speed, cargo capacity, mining rate, scan speed, scan radius).
+- Priority: Medium
+- Dependencies: 25, 26, 6, 9

+## Task ID: 30
+- Status: TODO
+- Description: Add unit tests for the `ResearchSystem`, covering aspects like initializing research items, checking costs, purchasing upgrades, and verifying that effects are correctly calculated/applied (even if indirectly through mock objects).
+- Priority: Medium
+- Dependencies: 25

+# TODO: click on Random + button unassigns a ship from category with the most ships